ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 * Logical, or Lamport Clocks
 * The *"Happens Before"* relation denoted by the arrow `->` syntax
-* The idea of the *"clock condition"* that can test whether the happens before relation is satisfied for a part of events.
+* The idea of the *"clock condition"* that can test whether the happens before relation is satisfied for a pair of events.
-    For events `a` and `b`, if `a -> b` the `C(a) < C(b)` where `C(a)` and `C(b)` are the respective *"clock conditions"* of events `a` and `b` - in other words, the value of the Lamport Clock associated with each event.
+    For events `a` and `b`, if `a -> b` then `C(a) < C(b)` where `C(a)` and `C(b)` are the respective *"clock conditions"* of events `a` and `b` - in other words, the value of the Lamport Clock associated with each event.
 * Initial proposition for turning the partial order implemented by Lamport Clocks into a total order.
-This idea, however, requires that if two events have the same clock value, then an arbitrary algorithm is used to decide the outcome, for instance: events happening on process `P1` are arbitrarily assumed to have happened before events on process `P2`.
+This idea, however, requires that if two events have the same clock value, then an arbitrary algorithm is used to decide the outcome; for instance: events happening on process `P1` might always be assumed to have happened before events on process `P2`.
 * Distributed Mutual Exclusion Algorithm.
 This controls how to manage exclusive access to a shared resource for a group of processes.
-    However, no one actually uses Lamport's Distributed Mutual Exclusion Algorithm for the simple reason that it's not fault-tolerant.
+However, no one actually uses this algorithm for the simple reason that it's not fault-tolerant.
 * The observation that distributed processes simulate the execution of State Machines

 ### The "Holy Grail" Paper